Homemade GardenBurgers Recipe

 Heat the butter in a large skillet over medium high heat.
 Add mushrooms and onion and cover.
 Cook about 1 minutes or until the mushrooms have started to release their liquid.
 Add the garlic and salt and cook, stirring, another 2-3 minutes until the mushrooms have reduced to about half their original volume.

-Transfer mixture to a large bowl and add oatmeal.
+Transfer mixture to a large bowl and add oatmeal and rice.

 Stir in the cheese.
 It may melt a little, that’s okay.